EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Analysis

 \subsection{Selection of Objective Functions}

 As discussed in \S \ref{sec:train}, we employ a two-stage training strategy with distinct loss functions to optimize the lightweight network.
 In this section, we analyze different loss functions to validate the effectiveness of our proposed method.
-As shown in Table \ref{tab:loss}, the attention loss based solely on O-MSE underperforms the simple KV-MSE reconstruction loss.
-However, when the attention loss is trained atop the stage 1 reconstruction loss, the overall performance improves significantly.
-This suggests that the reconstruction loss provides an effective initialization for the attention loss.

-We also evaluate the commonly used KL divergence loss on QK attention distributions (detailed in Appendix \ref{app:qk_loss}).
-Since this approach requires materializing detailed attention scores, it is incompatible with Flash Attention \citep{dao2022flashattention,dao2023flashattention2}, rendering it highly inefficient for long-context scenarios.
-Experimental results indicate that the O-MSE loss achieves comparable performance to the QK-KL loss while delivering a near $3\times$ training speedup.
-This significantly facilitates the efficient training of the lightweight network.